0xpr03/voice-bridge/README.md

 .exe/elf is inside target/release/
 You can also run `cargo run --release` instead to directly build & execute the resulting binary.

+### Build optimization

+The default release build is heavily optimized, using native target-cpu instructions and LTO.
+You can disable LTO in the Cargo.toml under `[profile.release]`, which can reduce the build time by a lot.
+And you can disable the target-cpu flags in `.cargo/config.toml`.

 ## Starting
 Setup your credentials inside .credentials.toml by copying credentials.example.toml